ry207/Doom-Editor/README.md

 # Doom Text Editor

-Doom Text Editor is an advanced text editor with a dark, "Doom-inspired" aesthetic and enhanced functionalities, including a command console for quick command execution.
+Doom Text Editor is an advanced text editor with a dark aesthetic and enhanced functionalities, including a command console for quick command execution.

 ![Screenshot of Doom Text Editor](images/doomtext.png)